 The trade-in value of your car is the amount that your dealer is willing to offer you to buy your vehicle.
 This amount can be influenced by a number of factors including the vehicle’s age, mileage and condition, demand for such a model, and your location.

 Once you have agreed on a trade-in value with the dealer, a trade-in allowance should also be established.
-The allowance is the amount by which the dealer will reduce the “out the door costs” of your new car as a result of trading in your old one.
-This is like a credit from the sale of your used car that is put toward the purchase of your new vehicle.
+The allowance is the amount by which the dealer will reduce the cost of your new car as a result of trading in your old one.
+This is like a credit from the sale of your existing car that is put toward the purchase of your new vehicle.